puppetlabs/puppet-instruqt-tracks/pe-301-lab-2-1-refactor-the-base-profile/01-refactor-base-profile-to-use-data-via-hiera-and-class-parameters/assignment.md

 3. Replace `<CERTNAME>` with the name of the failing node that you copied, and then run the command.

-    ✅ **Result:** Read the failure message: The lookup command didn't find a login message in the base profile for the node.
+    ✅ **Result:** Read the failure message: The lookup command didn't find a login message in the node's base profile.

 Fix the Hiera data configuration
 ========